2001 S. Lincoln Ave.

 My innovative research brings together the fields of chronobiology, reproductive biology, and neurotoxicology.
 Biological rhythms are essential for life as they underlie a myriad of physiological processes from the sleep-wake cycle, metabolism, and immune function, to reproductive cyclicity and hormone secretion.
 I examine the influence of estradiol, estrogen receptor agonists, botanicals, and endocrine disrupting chemicals on daily sleep-wake activity patterns, anxiety- and depression-like behaviors, the behavioral and neural responses to light signals, and rhythms in protein and mRNA levels.
 My research is important as it addresses basic scientific questions such as:

-- When and how do changes in hormone signals program the adult timekeeping system?
+- When and how do changes in hormone signals program the adult timekeeping or behavioral systems?

 - How are sex differences in circadian rhythms regulated by circulating hormones?

 - How do endocrine disrupting chemicals impact the brain and behavior?

 My lab has been the first to characterize when and how estrogen signaling mechanisms regulate the expression on behavioral and neural circadian rhythms.
 My work brings a new perspective to understanding how sex differences and hormones regulate biological rhythms in humans and other species.

 Ph.D.
 Dual degrees in Zoology and Ecology, Evolutionary Biology and Behavior (EEBB)